SUBMISSION OF INSTITUTIONAL PLACEMENT PLANS

 The Arkansas Higher Education Coordinating Board approved the policy on Student Placement into General Education Core Courses at its meeting on January 29, 2016.
 Therefore, all Arkansas institutions must adopt appropriate placement measures which are supported by student success data.

-Please enter the required information below to submit your institution's placement plan.
-Guidelines for Development of Institutional Placement Plans, as well as further resources can be found below the form.
+Listed are the guidelines for development of Institutional Placement Plans.
+Further resources can be found below the form.

 Required Review of Viable Metrics: